RistoSd/ASCII_race/README.md

 ## Getting Started

-Using this package is very simple, all you need is to have Git, clone the project and then the ASCII-race.py file, it will prompt the user to choose which option you would like and the program will execute that
+Using this package is very simple, all you need is to have Git, clone the project and then run the ASCII-race.py file, it will prompt the user to choose which option you would like and the program will execute that

 ## License